 Closed: Sat.
 Sun.

-Muromachi Sunaba opened in 1869 and is best known for starting ten-mori = zaru, soba noodles with temupra.
+Muromachi Sunaba opened in 1869 and is best known for starting a ten-mori = zaru, soba noodles with temupra.
 For zaru-soba, they use sarashina-soba, precious white soba noodles and for mori-soba, darker and most aromatic soba are used.
 This is old good traditional soba restaurant.

 Tamago-yaki (rolled egg) with soba-soup, dashi (broth), sugar is eaten as an appetizer, which is called Soba-mae.